Project-MONAI/tutorials/auto3dseg/docs/algorithm_generation.md

 The input configuration files and dataset summaries are critical for algorithm generation.
 For example, the data modality is important for intensity normalization strategies, average image shape determines image region-of-interest (ROI) cropping, and input/output channels decide first/last layers of network.

+### Algorithms

+The default algorithms are based on three different networks, [DiNTS](https://openaccess.thecvf.com/content/CVPR2021/html/He_DiNTS_Differentiable_Neural_Network_Topology_Search_for_3D_Medical_Image_CVPR_2021_paper.html), (2D/3D) [SegResNest](https://arxiv.org/abs/1810.11654), and [SwinUNETR](https://arxiv.org/abs/2201.01266), with their well-tuned training recipes.

+**DiNTS**

+**2D SegResNet**

+**3D SegResNet**

+**SwinUNETR**

+For model inference, we use a sliding-window scheme to generate probability maps for output classes/channels through a softmax/sigmoid layer.
+The overlap for sliding window inference more than 50\% of the window size.
+The probability map is re-sampled back to its original spacing through each class channel.
+Next, a segmentation mask is generated using the argmax or thresholding operation on the channel dimension (with or without model ensemble) and saved with the original affine matrix.

 ### Python Command

 The follow Python script shows how to generate algorithm bundles using Python class **BundleGen**.